(Photo by Amazon/courtesy Everett Collection. Thumbnail: Amazon/courtesy Everett Collection.)

 You could spend a lifetime watching every Amazon Prime movie and still only end stuck somewhere in the birdsong video section, so Rotten Tomatoes is using our Tomatometer to find the very best movies on Prime!
 With such a vast library, it took some extensive work to narrow it down to only the movies with the highest Tomatometer scores, delivering the 100 best movies streaming on Amazon Prime right now.

-The movies range from cinematic masterpieces (His Girl Friday, The African Queen) to contemporary classics (Leave No Trace, Mud, The Farewell).
-There’s beloved rom-coms (Roman Holiday), alongside movies to make you laugh (Knives Out, Planes, Trains, and Automobiles), and movies to make you scream (A Quiet Place).
+The movies range from cinematic masterpieces (The Cabinet of Dr. Caligari) to contemporary classics (Leave No Trace, Mud, The Farewell).
+There’s beloved rom-coms (His Girl Friday), alongside movies to make you laugh (Knives Out), and movies to make you scream (Hereditary).
 And, of course, Amazon has been putting in the effort to build their library of originals, like The Vast of Night and Blow the Man Down.

 Ultimately, all of these featured movies are Certified Fresh, meaning they maintained a high Tomatometer score after meeting a minimum critics review threshold.
 So, ready for not just good Amazon Prime movies, but the best movies on Amazon Prime’s streaming service?
 Then continue on for the 100 Best Movies on Amazon Prime Right Now!

 Updated: Sound of Metal, Inglourious Basterds, Dr. No, Goldfinger, The Hurt Locker, The King’s Speechadded.

 Critics Consensus: It's going to be a long, long time before a rock biopic manages to capture the highs and lows of an artist's life like Rocketman.